gl-inet/docs3.x/docs/setup/mini_router/clients.md

 On the left side of web Admin Panel -> CLIENTS

 You can manage all connected clients in `CLIENTS` page.
 You can see their name, IP address, MAC address and connection type.
-Click the button on the right to block any unwanted client.
+Click the button on the right to block any unwanted client, you can't block yourself.
 Click the bin icon to delete offline device.

 ![clients page](https://static.gl-inet.com/docs/en/3/setup/share/clients/clients_page.png){class="glboxshadow"}